 As in many games the combat round is a short period where each character gets to take an action.
 The first character to act is the one with the lowest initiative total.
 The second one to act is the next lowest, and so on.
 At any point, any character with a better initiative total may interrupt (though they must wait until any active skill checks finish resolving before doing so) and take their action instead.
+A character with a low initiative total cannot interrupt someone with a higher total.
 Once everyone involved in the combat has had a chance to take an action, the round ends.
 If a character wants to, they can pass as their action and do nothing.
 They cannot, however save their action until later on in the round.